leechihyu/GOV2020/README.md

    However, with a non-representative sample, the validity of your findings is limited.

-3. Based on the previous point, I wonder **if you would consider focusing on the priming effect of economic and humanitarian motivations**, as both are significant in your tables.
+2. Based on the previous point, I wonder if you would consider focusing on the priming effect of economic and humanitarian motivations, as both are significant in your tables.
-   Since your data comes from an experimental survey, it is legitimate for you to discuss the priming effect, and you have strong evidence supporting the existence of such effects.
+   Since your data comes from an experimental survey, it is appropriate for you to discuss the priming effect, and you have strong evidence supporting the existence of such effects.
 These effects vary between different groups.
+   I fully understand your situation, given that data availability is limited, especially considering that you are using data from an experiment and that it is difficult to merge external data with your own.

+   If possible, you might consider conducting a representative experimental survey or a similar experimental survey that includes the demographic characteristics of respondents, allowing you to reweight the responses according to the population.

-4. Assuming that the issues mentioned above are not a concern, I would suggest paying attention to the model specification.
+3. Assuming that the issues mentioned above are not a concern, I would suggest paying attention to the model specification.
    Currently, you are using a linear model, which may raise some doubts, although I do not think it is a major issue.
    In your model, the dependent variable could potentially take unrealistic values, such as 0 or 8 for policy attitudes, and -1 or 101 for empathy, although in fact they cannot.
    If you were to use an ordered logistic regression model, this issue or possible doubt would not arise.

+PS: Sorry for not having many constructive suggestions